BGSU and UT announce aviation partnership

 NSA, a full-service general aviation company based in Mankato, Minn., has established an Ohio company and will operate the training department as Bowling Green Flight Center LLC (BGFC).

-According to Dr. Venu G. Dasigi, interim dean for the College of Technology, Architecture and Applied Engineering, the arrangement will enable BGSU to expand the aviation program without increasing University costs for new equipment or additional personnel.
+According to Dr. Venu G. Dasigi, Dean, Interim for the College of Technology, Architecture and Applied Engineering, the arrangement will enable BGSU to expand the aviation program without increasing University costs for new equipment or additional personnel.

 “Our aviation students will benefit from their ability to provide an up-to-date fleet of planes and state-of-the-art equipment,” Dasigi said.
 “Our partnerships with UT and BGFC will help us meet the rapidly growing demand for trained commercial pilots both domestically and internationally.”